shentufoundation/testnet/README.md

 The [DeepWallet](https://wallet.shentu.foundation/) is public accessible and can be used to manage chain accounts, including CTK storage, staking, transfer, and voting, as well as smart contracts deploy and invocation.

-The [Certik Chain User Forum](https://forum.certik.foundation/categories) is a public forum for chain announcements and discussions.
+The [Shentu Chain User Forum](https://forum.shentu.foundation/categories) is a public forum for chain announcements and discussions.

-The [CertiK Discord](https://discord.com/invite/Q5a68GCY9Z) is a public discord channel to talk about CertiK chain.
+The [Shentu Discord](https://discord.com/invite/Q5a68GCY9Z) is a public discord channel to talk about Shentu chain.

-For non-public chain questions and discussions, please email to chain@certik.org
+For non-public chain questions and discussions, please email to info@Shentu.org

 Chain transactions as well as chain account creation can also be performed via the CLI tool or CLI-based RESTful servers.

 ## Latest Release Download

-The latest chain node binary and CLI tool binary, as well as genesis and sample smart contract files, can be downloaded from https://github.com/certikfoundation/chain/releases/.
+The latest chain node binary and CLI tool binary, as well as genesis and sample smart contract files, can be downloaded from https://github.com/shentufoundation/chain/releases/.

 ## Use CLI Tool to Access Testnet

 ### CLI Tool Configuration

-With `certik` one can create test account key pairs and interact with the testnet.
+With `Shentud` one can create test account key pairs and interact with the testnet.
 Its configuration needs to be properly set as the following.

 ```
-rm -rf ~/.certik
+rm -rf ~/.shentud
-certik config chain-id <chain-id>
+shentud config chain-id <chain-id>
-certik config node tcp://<full node>:<port>
+shentud config node tcp://<full node>:<port>
-certik config trust-node true
+shentud config trust-node true
 ```

-`certik` runs on Linux, Windows, and MacOS.
+`Shentu` runs on Linux, Windows, and MacOS.

 ### Create Test Accounts

 Make sure you have configured the CLI tool properly as described in the above section.

-To use the `CertiK Chain` and do transactions on the chain, one need to first create a chain account and then populate it with test tokens.
+To use the `Shentu Chain` and do transactions on the chain, one need to first create a chain account and then populate it with test tokens.

 First, create an account address and public / private key pair on your computer.
 In interactions with the chain, public address and key are used frequently.
 The private key is stored in your local computer and is needed to sign your transaction before submitting.

 ```
-$ certik keys add <account name>
+$ shentud keys add <account name>
 Enter a passphrase to encrypt your key to disk:
 Repeat the passphrase: